erikssource/jdbidemo/article/springbootandjdbi.md

         new OrderLineTestDto(ORDER_1_LINE_2_ID, ORDER_1_ID, SMALL_BOX_PRODUCT_ID, 2,299)));
 ```

-Lastly, we have an extra query to help verify the database state when testing.
+Lastly, we have an extra query, `getAllOrderLinesIds`, to help verify the database state when testing.

 #### Configuring our Helper DAOs